- Posted by Lin Wilder

 - 0 Comments

-I have thought about the Mary and Martha passage for years.
+I have been thinking about Martha for years…and the comparison with her sister Mary.
 And my sympathies invariably lie with Martha, because I have an image, a very clear image, of what she is dealing with.

 Tradition tells us that Jesus did not travel alone, quite the contrary; from what we guess, there were generally 10 to 20 people traveling with him.